lucapette/website/content/writing/my-programming-principles.md

 Jokes aside, there is an handful of principles that I apply in any context.
 These are my "true north" guidelines so to speak.

-## Prose not poetry
+### Prose not poetry

-It's somewhat ironic that this principle has such a terse title.
 Writing code is, well, writing.
-It's an intriguing form of writing because it always comes with two different audiences.
-To complicated things, they couldn't be any different.
-Of course the primary audience is the machine.
-I have heard the argument "more than anything you're writing for the next programmer that reads your code".
-I'm sympathetic with that argument because I see where it comes from.
-But let's be honest, you can't ship code that doesn't compile.
-So I'm going to say you write the code so that the machine can run it.
-After all, the goal is shipping code that works.
-But you can't discount the fact the code will need to be modified at some point in the future so other people can will read it.
-People couldn't be more different from machines.
-TODO "machines only do what they're told to" etc etc TODO
+It's an intriguing form of writing because you're always writing for the machine first and then for the next programmer.
+Two audiences that couldn't be any more different.

+The primary audience is the machine even though we often lie to ourselves and say things like "more than anything you're writing for the next programmer that reads your code".
+I'm sympathetic with the argument because I see where it comes from but, let's be honest about it, you can't ship code that doesn't compile.
+It doesn't matter how readable and understandable the code you wrote is for humans, it won't work if you got a syntax error.
+You have to write code that the machine can run.
+But, on the other hand, you can't discount the fact the code will need to be modified at some point in the future so other people can will read it.
-two reasons:

-- prose as a metaphor for "write code at the same level of abstraction"
-- clarity > brevity
+It's a tough game and this principle has been guiding me since I first realized that writing code is still writing.

+What's the most fitting writing form for code?
+It's prose.
+You want your code to have chapters, your chapters to have paragraphs, your paragraphs to have sentences.
+The key is that you want _homogeneous levels of abstraction_.
+Sentences are just a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
+That's why I say that good code resembles prose.
+Good code has a boring rhythm, you don't want to jump from shifting bits to call an external service in two consecutive lines.
+You're structuring your code this way for _both_ the machine and the next programmer.

+When I bring up this prose vs poetry metaphor, I often get the argument that poetry may fit as well.
+After all there's very structured poetry out there.
+The thing with poetry though is that it's very good when it says a lot with just a few words.
+Poetry can be really terse and that's my point.
+When in doubt, always _prefer clarity to brevity_.
+Since itt's all the same for the machine as long as it works, there's no point in making code terse or clever for the next programmer.

 ### Name things what they do

+Naming _is_ hard.
+Let's get that out of the way.

 - if you get stuck, most descriptive even if long is fine
 - if you’re really stuck.
 Go for a walk, there’s a chance the problem is not naming but design

+### Write the code you'd like to use

+I can't find the original reference but I'm relatively sure this principle too was inspired by Kent Beck.
+This works well when you get stuck because you have no code to start from.
+So you have all kind of questions about how the API of this new module should look like, how should the data structures look like, and so on.
+It can get so overwhelming you just get stuck.
+That's where you take a deep breath and ask yourself: so how do I want to use this code?
+Move away from the empty file back to to the caller site.
+Write the code like the problem you're solving is already solved the best way possible.
+No constraints, jot down a few lines of the code you want to use.

 ### Forget about easy to change, make code easy to delete